LGN520/farreach-public/ycsb-implementation.md

 - 10.30
 	+ Siyuan
+		* TODO: Update evaluation and implementation
+			- TODO: Add normalized thpt if tail latency is not correct
 		* TODO: Debug and test read blocking for rare case of PUTREQ_LARGEVALUE (before exp1 Twitter traces)
-		* TODO: Update implementation
-	+ HuanCheng
-		* TODO: Run experiment 1 on Twitter Traces
-			- TODO: Test ScanResponseSplit of range query and GetResponseLargevalue for large value
-			- NOTE: double-check the Twitter Traces of the choosen clusters before experiments (maybe we can have a discussion)

-- 10.29
-	+ Siyuan
-		* Support different snapshot interrupts during server rotation
-			- Provide calculate_bwcost.sh for bandwidth calculation
-		* TODO: Run experiment 11 by compiling nocache, netcache, and farreach in bf3
-		* Update paper including methodology and finished exps
-			- Split YCSB and Twitter traces
-			- TODO: Add normalized thpt if tail latency is not correct
-			- Use Tucana to verity our resullts; use RocksDB for server-side persistence
-			- Update evaluation, including methodology and all finished exps
 		* Survey for upstream backup
 			- TODO: Reference 31 in SIGCOMM (survey of replay-basd approach)
 		* TODO: Implement client-side record preservations
 			- TODO: Add seq into PUT/DELRES for FarReach such that snapshot can release part of client-side backup
 			- TODO: Maintain client-side record preservations in a concurrent map